mbettencourt18/cs100project/README.md

 ![Screenshot (19)](https://user-images.githubusercontent.com/62957652/88321552-3a366d80-ccd4-11ea-84b3-a64e7aacbc73.png)

-*Restart League* Will reset the team
+*Restart League* Will reset the teams and exit the program

 **pic**